nodanaonlyzuul/chorus/README.md

 # Chorus

-Chorus is a very simple way to turn your mac into a chorus of "throat singers.":http://www.youtube.com/watch?v=DY1pcEtHI_w It uses the @say@ command.
+Chorus is a very simple way to turn your mac into a chorus of [throat singers.](http://www.youtube.com/watch?v=DY1pcEtHI_w) It uses the `say` command.

 ## Installation